rozbb/draft-waict-transparency/draft-waict-transparency.md

     ]
 }
 ```
-where `$site_origin` is the origin of the enrolling Site, formatted as `$scheme://$domain:$port`, and each `$log_provider` is a domain of a Log Provider, with syntax conforming to [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035#section-2.3.1), and each `$revision` is an 8-byte bytestring, encoded in base64.
+where `$site_origin` is the origin of the enrolling Site, serialized as in [RFC 6454, section 6.1](https://www.rfc-editor.org/rfc/rfc6454.html#section-6.1) (i.e., `scheme://domain:port` form), and each `$log_provider` is a domain of a Log Provider, with syntax conforming to [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035#section-2.3.1), and each `$revision` is an 8-byte bytestring, encoded in base64.
 The Enrollment Server interprets each entry in `logs` as the Log defined by `($log_provider, $site_origin, $revision)`.
 To unenroll from transparency, the Site simply leaves `logs` empty.
 The JSON object MAY contain additonal fields, whose interpretation is left to the Enrollment Server implementation.

 If the request is well-formed, the Enrollment Server responds with a _challenge_ string.
 This string MUST have at least 128 bits of entropy, MUST NOT contain any characters outside the base64url alphabet, and MUST NOT include the base64 padding character ("=").
 ```